singhkishan2003/Portfolio./README.md

 ## Usage

    The Portfolio project utilizes GSAP animations for smooth transitions and interactive elements.
-The animations are triggered on page load, hover effects, and scrolling events, making the browsing experience seamless.
+The animations are triggered on page load, hover effects, rope animation and scrolling events, making the browsing experience seamless.

 ## Project Structure